deeppavlov/dream/README.md

 All dialogs will be saved in **dp-agent** database running in **mongo** container.

+You can talk to the system through CLI by using these commands:

+`$: docker-compose exec agent bash`
+`$(inside docker): python -m deeppavlov_agent.run`

+Then you'll have to supply user's name, and you'll be able to talk to the machine

 ## ASR & TTS
 You can add custom docker-compose file called `asr_tts.yml` located in `/assistant_dists` subdirectory to your `docker-compose` command like this: